alexkisielewicz/drf-travelshutter/README.md

 ## Data model ad database structure

 Project uses cloud-based PostgreSQL database provided by [ElephantSQL](https://www.elephantsql.com/) as a service.
 ElephantSQL is known for its ease of use, reliability, and is a popular choice for Django projects that requires PostgreSQL database.
 It offers web interface with console for SQL queries.
-Database URL including API key is stored as enviromental variable in heroku.
+Database URL including API key is stored as environmental variable in heroku.

 To generate model diagrams I used django-extensions with [python library pygraphviz](https://medium.com/@yathomasi1/1-using-django-extensions-to-visualize-the-database-diagram-in-django-application-c5fa7e710e16).
 They show relationship between models.